phunware/maas-core-ios-sdk/README.md

 ````
 **NOTE**: CoreLocation is used for comprehensive analytics.
 Apple mandates that your app have a good reason for enabling location services.
 Apple will deny your app if location is not a core feature for your app.

-After specifying the frameworks you will need to add a linker flag to your build target.
+After specifying the frameworks, you will need to add a linker flag to your build target.

+To do this:
 1. Navigate to your build target.
 2. Navigate to the Build Settings tab.
 3. Find the Linking Section -> Other Linker Flags
 4. Add "-ObjC" to Other Linker Flags